Rishang/install-release/README.md

   </a>
 <p>

 **Install Release** is a CLI tool by name `ir` to install any single-binary executable package for your device(Linux/MacOS/WSL) directly from their GitHub or GitLab releases and keep them updated.
-Consider it as a small package manager to install single binary tools from GitHub/GitLab releases.
+Consider it as a CLI to install, update and remove any single binary tools from GitHub/GitLab releases.

 This can be any tool you want to install, which is pre-compiled for your device and present on GitHub or GitLab releases.